Essay / Creative Writing Contest

 Third Place – $25.00

 Winners will also be considered for inclusion in the 2015 issue of Renaissance, the Wayne Community College literary magazine.

 Word limit: 500 words or less

-Contestants are strongly encouraged to submit their entries by through the online submission form using the link below .
+Contestants must submit their entries through the online submission form below .

-Do not include your name on the essay or other work of writing.
+Do not include your name on the essay/fictional work.

-The Student Contest is open to all curriculum, Continuing Education, WEMCHS, WCC Adult High School, GED, and ESL, as well as dual-enrolled high school students.
-Faculty/Staff Contest is open to all employees of Wayne Community College.
+Student Contest is open to all curriculum, continuing education, WEMCHS, adult high school, GED, ESL, and dual-enrolled high school students.
+Faculty/Staff Contest is open to all faculty and staff of Wayne Community College.

-Questions about the essay / creative writing contest may be forwarded to the Cultural Diversity/Global Education Task Force, care of Jennifer Sebai at firstname.lastname@example.org or 919-739-6763.
+Questions about the essay / creative writing contest may be forwarded to the Global Education / Cultural Diversity Committee in care of Ashley Merrill.